gthornton-ss/Spatiotemporal_FatiguedSkills_AFL/README.md

 This model analysis aids coaches in implementing tactical alterations and improved skill executin when under fatigue.

 ## Files
-- `Assignment3_Storyboard.Rmd`: Main analysis in RMarkdown.
+- `Assignment3_RM.Rmd`: Main analysis in RMarkdown.
-- `Assignment3_Storyboard.html`: Knitted HTML version
+- `Assignment3_RM.html`: Knitted HTML version
-- `Football dataset.xlsx`: Excel file used in the project
-- `Assignment 3.RProj`: The Project used in RStudio
+- `Assignment3.RProj`: The Project used in RStudio

 ---